wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 PROTIP: Vault has a single program file for server and client.

-There are several ways to obtain a running instance of Hashicorp Vault, listed from easiest to most difficult:
+There are several ways to obtain a running instance of HashiCorp Vault, listed from easiest to most difficult:

 CAUTION: If you are in a large enterprise, confer with your security team before